pyconru/pycon.ru/pages/conference/about/location.en.md

 ### Location

-PyCon Russia 2016 will take place on July, 3-4 at [Complex «Cronwell Park Yahonty Tarusa»](http://yahontytarusa.ru), 85 km from the centre of Moscow.
+PyCon Russia 2016 will take place on July, 3-4 at [Hotel «Cronwell Yahonty Tarusa»](http://tarusa-kurort.ru/kontakty/kontakty-otelya/), 95 km from the centre of Moscow.